Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

-Indeed, we establish a very general form containing Theorem \ref{local af intr} as a special case -- the local Hodge index inequality for Lorentzian polynomials, see Theorem \ref{local af}.
-This applies not only to divisor classes on a projective manifold, but also to transcendental classes on a complex projective manifold and to Lorentzian fans in full generality.
-It also extends to a compact K\"ahler manifold when every element in $\mathfrak{L}=(L_1,...,L_{n-2})$ is big and nef.
-See Section \ref{sec localaf} for more details.
+More generally, we establish a broader statement -- the local Hodge index inequality for Lorentzian polynomials -- which contains Theorem \ref{local af intr} as a special case (see Theorem \ref{local af}).
+The proof abstracts the scheme of Shenfeld-van Handel.
+However, in the algebro-geometric and analytic-geometric versions and their applications, we need to construct a generating set of the pseudo-effective cone with certain special properties (see Section \ref{sec generating set}).
+Achieving this relies crucially on the positivity theory of divisor and $(1,1)$-classes developed in the last decades, including divisorial Zariski decompositions \cite{Bou04,Nak04}, intersection theory of pseudo-effective classes \cite{BFJ09,BDPP13, lehmannXiaoPosiCurve}, geometric properties of the null locus and the augmented base locus \cite{BFJ09, nakamayeNullLocus,elmnp09restrictedvolume, tosattiNullLocus, nystromDualityMorse}.

-This enables us to extend Theorem \ref{ker supercritical intro} to transcendental classes on a complex projective manifold in full generality and to a compact K\"ahler manifold or a Bergman fan of a matroid or polymatroid under certain positivity assumption.
+In this framework, the local Hodge index inequality applies not only to divisor classes on projective manifolds, but also to transcendental classes on complex projective manifolds and to Lorentzian fans in full generality.
+Moreover, it extends to compact K\"ahler manifolds when every element in $\mathfrak{L}=(L_1,...,L_{n-2})$ is big and nef (see Section \ref{sec localaf} for more details).
+This result allows us to extend Theorem \ref{ker supercritical intro} to transcendental classes on complex projective manifolds in full generality, as well as to compact K\"ahler manifolds or to Bergman fans of a matroids and polymatroids under appropriate positivity assumptions.